 For example, if you feel too excited about moving to a new apartment, your enthusiasm might make you more trusting.
-Scam artists also prey on people who are desperate to find a new apartment because of things such as job relocation.
+Scam operators also prey on people who are desperate to find a new apartment because of things such as job relocation.

 Luckily for you, there are precautions you can take to lower your likelihood of getting scammed.
 Read on to learn what they are.